oliveira002/movies-website/README.md

-~ small react movies website project
+~ website similar to imdb using react & tmdb api